Despite the similarity in name, ketosis and ketoacidosis are two different things.

 You can monitor blood sugar and ketones with over-the-counter test kits.
 You can monitor your blood sugar using a blood test strip, and you can test for ketones using a urine test strip.

 If you have ketosis, you’ll not need to receive treatment.
-You’ll only need treatment if it develops into DKA.

 You may need to go to the emergency room or stay in the hospital if you have DKA.
 Treatment usually involves: